Internet DRAFT - draft-peng-p2psip-snmp

 infrastructures.
 USM therefore uses a separate principal and key

-another principal and key management infrastructure in order to use
+deploying another principal and key management infrastructure in

-efficiency of the second option is questionable.
-So we recommend the
+the service providers.
+So we recommend the third option.

 The special detail of (D)TLS based security for SNMP is defined in